-There are two distinct sampling methodologies for the detection of viable airborne fungal spores.
+- 900.17.00 There are two distinct sampling methodologies for the detection of viable airborne fungal spores.
 These are high air volume sampling and low air volume sampling.
-Sampling for viable fungal spores almost universally is via low air volume sampling.
+Sampling for viable fungal spores in Australia almost universally is via low air volume sampling.
 Low volume sampling is used to measure high spore concentrations.
-High volume sampling is used to measure low spore concentrations.

-Along with airborne sampling, routine surface sampling should be used.
+High volume sampling is used to measure low spore concentrations - 900.18.00 Along with airborne sampling, routine surface sampling should be used.
 A combination of settle plates and surface swabbing can be employed to augment airborne sampling.
-Airborne sampling has limitations due to the burst nature of fungi and the transience of bacilli.

-It is important to have a clear idea of what outcomes are required of the sampling.
-Equally important is to have an approximate idea of the expected number of fungi that will be obtained.
+Airborne sampling has limitations due to the burst nature of fungi and the transience of bacilli. - 900.19.00 It is important to have a clear idea of what outcomes are required of the sampling.
+Equally important it is necessary to have an approximate idea of the expected number of fungi that will be obtained.
 This will determine the appropriate sampling system.
-Refer to ISO 14001 for additional information related to air sampling.